200 Park Avenue, New York, NY 10166-0193 USA

 Kate J. Lee is a litigation associate in the New York office of Gibson, Dunn & Crutcher.

-Ms. Lee received her Juris Doctor in 2019 from Columbia Law School, where she was named a James Kent Scholar, a Harlan Fiske Stone Scholar, and served as the Editor-in-Chief of the American Review of International Arbitration.
-She represented Columbia at the 24th and 25th Willem C. Vis International Commercial Arbitration Moot, placing 3rd and 5th and winning the Pieter Sanders Award for the Best Memorandum.
+She received her Juris Doctor in 2019 from Columbia Law School, where she was named a James Kent Scholar, a Harlan Fiske Stone Scholar, and served as the Editor-in-Chief of the American Review of International Arbitration.
+Kate represented Columbia at the 24th and 25th Willem C. Vis International Commercial Arbitration Moot, placing 3rd and 5th and winning the Pieter Sanders Award for the Best Memorandum.
 She also represented Columbia at the 2018 Judith S. Kaye Arbitration competition, winning first place.

-Ms. Lee is the 2019 recipient of the Carol B. Liebman Mediation Prize, and a Peace Institute Certified Mediator.
-While in law school, Ms. Lee led the Conflict Resolution, Mediation, and Multilateral Negotiations workshops at the United Nations.
+Kate is the 2019 recipient of the Carol B. Liebman Mediation Prize, and a Peace Institute Certified Mediator.
+While in law school, she led the Conflict Resolution, Mediation, and Multilateral Negotiations workshops at the United Nations.

 Columbia University - 2019 Juris Doctor

 Columbia University - 2014 Bachelor of Arts

 New York Bar